Ahmed-Mamdouh96/Dashboard-of-Marketing-Campaign/README.md

 # Customer Personality Analysis
-Analysis of company's ideal customers
+Analysis of company's ideal customers Using Plotly and Dash